edgedb/edgedb/docs/datamodel/indexes.rst

 Indexes
 =======

-An index is a data structure used internally to speed up filtering, sorting, and grouping operations.
+An index is a data structure used internally to speed up filtering, ordering, and grouping operations.
 Most commonly, indexes are declared within object type declarations and reference a particular property; this will speed up any query that references that property in a ``filter``, ``order by``, or